NikiMinev/PascalTriangle/README.md

 # PascalTriangle
-solving problem from array - more exercise
+Solving problem from array - more exercise